mjdamgaard/UP-Web-Project/drafts/README_draft_aug.md

 Shorten the first section and end this section here.

 Then:
 - A section with a few examples.
-End with mentioning feeds/searches.
+End with mentioning feeds/searches. (check)
-    (Draw this section into the last one?..)
-    *Mention durability: Not an opinion but still on a spectrum..
-- A section explaining the browser extension and a hub for all ratings.
 - A section about how semantic data is much better than conventional data.
     - compare with folksonomies also.
 - ..No tracking and open source.. *Voluntary data.
     *(Maybe mention why this means that other sites can't copy.)
+- A section explaining the browser extension and a hub for all ratings.
-- A section about user groups and they will mean.
+- A section about user groups and what they will mean.
 - ..About overviews of relevant entities/categories and graph discussions etc...
     - ...And perhaps template documents (decentralized collaboration) and code verification...